mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 And if you ever reach a point where you are terrified of opening a solution or application because you know how bad it is, you've already lost at that point.
 That needs to be your "come to programming Jesus" moment when you or your team needs to realize what you did in the past and why that won't work going forward.
 And when you do, I will guarantee part of it is due to letting automated testing go to the wayside.

+## Long Term

+This is the range of emotions you will go through when you put automated testing first.

+My life sucks, my life sucks.
+I just want to write code.

+Oh this isn't so bad.
+Good thing that test back there saved my bacon on this change I made.

+And finally, you'll notice that life isn't so bad.

 ## Whole New Programming World

 Now, it's not all that terrible I promise you.

 Suddenly, when we put automated testing before the application code itself a whole new programming world opens up to us.
-We begin to realize, "Hey, I can't do that.", and "That's not going to work." a lot more than we did before.
+We begin to realize, "Hey, I can't do that.", and "That's not going to work anymore." a lot more than we did before.

 We start to see bad techniques such as public setters, private methods, and non-pure static methods as not acceptable anymore.